 Kusama is considered a canary network, an experimental blockchain environment with real economic conditions.
 It serves as a proving ground where developers can build and deploy products, services, and other code functionality for the Polkadot ecosystem.

 Blockchain client types have different uses within the context of a network.
 Examining the differences between the four basic client types can help you choose the right type for your needs.

-A consensus method, or consensus algorithm, is the system used by blockchain network participants (validator nodes) to come to agreement on what information will be permanently stored in the blockchain.
-The consensus method defines how participants verify transactions, in order to achieve distributed (group) consensus on the validity of the data stored in the blockchain.
+A consensus mechanism, or consensus algorithm, is the system used by blockchain network participants (validator nodes) to come to agreement on what information will be permanently stored in the blockchain.
+The consensus mechanism defines how participants verify transactions, in order to achieve distributed (group) consensus on the validity of the data stored in the blockchain.